TahirZia-1/MT5-Expert-Advisors-using-DHLAOS/README.md

 By combining these two, the strategy aims to capture short-term price movements effectively.

+## 🏗️ Technical Architecture

+The bot is designed to handle market data efficiently:
+- **Tick Data Handling**: The EA uses the `OnTick` function to process incoming price updates (ticks) in real time.
+It retrieves historical price data and current bid/ask prices to evaluate entry and exit conditions on every tick.
+- **Andean Oscillator Calculation**: The Andean Oscillator is calculated by separating the price action into bullish and bearish components over a specified period.
+The EA utilizes built-in or custom indicator functions (`iCustom` or direct calculation algorithms) to calculate the signal lines dynamically based on the high and low prices of the asset.

+## 🔬 Future Research: Hardware Acceleration

+While the current implementation is entirely software-based, there is ongoing interest in **Hardware Acceleration**.
+Specifically, future research will explore offloading the intensive calculations of complex indicators—like the Andean Oscillator—to **FPGA-based DSP (Digital Signal Processing) modules**.
+This approach has the potential to drastically reduce execution time and decrease latency, leading to faster trade execution in high-frequency scalping scenarios.

 ## 🛠️ Key Fixes & Improvements

 - **Order Filling Modes Fixed**: Addressed `ORDER_FILLING_FOK`, `ORDER_FILLING_IOC`, and `ORDER_FILLING_RETURN` issues that previously prevented trades from executing on certain brokers.
 - **Broker Compatibility**: Verified and tested to work out-of-the-box on **Pepperstone** demo accounts.

+## 📊 Backtesting Results

+Empirical proof of the strategy's viability is provided in the [`/results`](https://github.com/TahirZia-1/MT5-Expert-Advisors-using-DHLAOS/tree/master/results) folder.
+This directory contains screenshots of our backtesting setups, parameters, and equity curves (even on demo accounts) to demonstrate the soundness of the DHLAOS logic and order execution fixes.

 ## 📥 Installation